PeytonsProfile/Tomes/README.md

 Added to github.io as tomes.co
 tomes.co added to peytoncaseria.com as project.

 1. Make 26 PDFS, compile into 1.
+2 PDFs left
 2. Add correlating download links.
+Almost ready to make Download links
 3. Add sticky Accordion navbar, landing page has to be a login, or a signup login button needs to be on the header navbar, after logged in swaps to signout.
+Launching without logins first
 4. Sticky navfooter [vids][Inquisitor][ToA][Donate]
 5. Make 26 Videos, Add correlating vid links, youtube embedded page.
 6. Make Custom Banners, under Modals AA 1.0, 1.1 and etc.